davidde/notes/BASH.md

 * mmv "long_name*.txt" "short_#1.txt"
 Where the "#1" is replaced by whatever is matched by the first wildcard.
 Similarly #2 is replaced by the second, etc. Quotes are necessary!
+**Options**:
+-n: no-execute mode; simply print out which changes would be made when executed.

 So you do something like: